 Finally, you can export a PDF with all of your Artboards by choosing File > Export Artboards to PDF….
-You can choose which order Artboards export in via Preferences.
+You can choose which order Artboards export in via Settings.

 How to create and use Export Presets

-To export a layer within your document in different sizes or formats, select that layer and click on the Make Exportable panel at the bottom of the Inspector.
+To export a layer within your document in different sizes or formats and allow people to export assets from the web app, select that layer and click on the Make Exportable panel at the bottom of the Inspector.
 You’ll see the default export preset there, along with a few options to choose from:

 - Size.
 Select a size from the drop-down menu, or create your own by typing directly into the Size field.
 You can scale up (2x, 3x, etc.) and down (0.5x, 0.25x) infinitely, or define a specific height or width in pixels (128h or 128w, respectively).

 - Prefix/Suffix.
 If you’re exporting at different scales, you’ll need to use the drop-down menu to select either prefix or suffix.
-You can customize this by typing in the text field either before (prefix) or after (suffix) the ellipses (…), which represents the file name.
+You can customize this by typing in the text field either before (prefix or in-between) or after (suffix) the ellipses (…), which represents the file name.